beisdog/onlinecv/README.md

 This approach is actually used in the [onlinecv-vaadin](https://github.com/beisdog/onlinecv-vaadin.git).

 You can get the xsd by calling the rest service ["/rest/onlinecv/xsd"](http://localhost:8888/rest/onlinecv/xsd).

+### CV is multilangual
+In the data object the type I18NText is used for all fields that contain free text.
+The idea behind is, to provide the means that each CV can be provided in multiple languages.
+This is intended to use when a PDF generation is implemented, but currently this is still on the Todo list.

 # Getting it to run